GasserJC/Heimdall-AaaS/README.md

 # Heimdall Authentication as a Service Go API
-Current Goal: Create an light weight and performant AaaS API.
+Create an light weight and performant AaaS API.
+This DOES NOT safe ANY user data, hashes provide a tool to authenticate users via a username and password without saving user data.
-Next Goal: Add User Removal
+Future functionality: Add User Removal

 Restrictions: persistant deployments.